Seattle Genetics SeaGen Secure

 Adcetris is indicated for the treatment of patients with:

-- Classical Hodgkin lymphoma after failure of autologous stem-cell transplantation (ASCT) or after failure of at least 2 multiagent chemotherapy regimens in patients who are not ASCT candidates
+- Classical Hodgkin lymphoma after failure of autologous stem-cell transplantation (ASCT) or after failure of at least 2 multiagent chemotherapy regimens in patients who are not candidates for ASCT

-- Classical Hodgkin lymphoma at high risk for disease relapse or progression after autologous hematopoietic stem-cell transplantation
+- Classical Hodgkin lymphoma in patients at high risk for disease relapse or progression after autologous hematopoietic stem-cell transplantation

 Depending on their coverage status, patients may have 1 of the following options: